 Part V. Headshot Photo

-Any applications received after the deadline will be disqualified.
+Any applications received after the deadline will not be considered.

-Any application missing any information will be disqualified.
+Any application missing any information will not be considered.

 Copyright: All essays become the property of BEAM and will not be returned.
 BEAM reserves the right to publish all essays.

 Judging: A panel of judges will select the winners in each category.
 BEAM Board reserves the right to bestow or not to bestow the award for each category.

 Deadline: All entries must be received by February 27th, 2023 11:59 PM CST.
 Contest entries need to be submitted by the teacher.
 Applicants will be notified by March 15th, 2023.
 Entries from students from all language backgrounds are encouraged.

 Eligibility Disclaimer: BEAM committee members and their family members are not eligible to enter the contest.
 Family members of committee members include siblings, parents, significant others, children, grandchildren, and grandparents.
 Additionally, students of committee members, or students of family members of committee members, are not eligible to enter the contest.